High Fidelity Live

 Many folks remember the great bluegrass records from the 1950s and ‘60s.
 The power and soul of that music has won the hearts of people across the globe.
 Few bands have come along in recent years that directly draw their influence from that classic era of the music’s history.
 High Fidelity is a rising group whose love and devotion to that music is unsurpassed.
 The name alone says it all: HIGH FIDELITY.
 How many record albums have you seen from the ‘50s and ‘60s that bear those words?
 Herein lies the heart of what this group of young performers is all about.

-The band consists of five stellar musicians and singers who are steeped in the sounds of tradition and outstanding in their field.
-Jeremy Stephens is the guitarist and lead vocalist for the group.
-He has worked as guitarist and singer for the world famous gospel group The Chuck Wagon Gang, as a multi-instrumentalist on the television show Ray Stevens’ Nashville, and most recently as a banjo player and singer with Jesse McReynolds & the Virginia Boys.
-Corrina Rose Logston is the fiddler and first harmony vocalist.
-She has worked as fiddler and singer with a who’s who of today’s traditional-based bluegrass performers, including David Peterson & 1946, Jesse McReynolds & the Virginia Boys, Chris Henry & the Hardcore Grass, and Jim Lauderdale.
-Kurt Stephenson handles the banjo duties and second harmony vocals.
-He is the 2010 National Bluegrass Banjo Champion at the Walnut Valley Festival in Winfield, Kansas, and is a staple performer of the greater west Tennessee area both as a sideman and with his own band, Stone County Connection.
-Vickie Vaughn is the bassist for the group.
-She has worked in recent years with Patty Loveless, The David Mayfield Parade, Valerie Smith & Liberty Pike, and she also fronts her own group, The Vickie Vaughn Band.
-Daniel Amick plays mandolin.
-He has won numerous contests and has worked most recently with Kody Norris & the Watauga Mountain Boys and Kenny & Amanda Smith.
+The band consists of five outstanding musicians and singers who are steeped in the sounds of tradition.
+Jeremy Stephens, guitarist and lead vocalist for the group, has worked for the world famous gospel group The Chuck Wagon Gang, on the television show Ray Stevens’ Nashville, and most recently with Jesse McReynolds & the Virginia Boys.
+Corrina Rose Logston, fiddler and harmony vocalist, has worked with a who’s who of today’s traditional-based bluegrass performers, most notably Jesse McReynolds & the Virginia Boys and Jim Lauderdale.
+Kurt Stephenson handles banjo duties and harmony vocals.
+He is the 2010 National Bluegrass Banjo Champion at the Walnut Valley Festival in Winfield, Kansas, and is a staple performer of the greater west Tennessee area.
+Vickie Vaughn, who plays upright bass and contributes vocals, has worked in recent years with Patty Loveless and Ricky Skaggs.
+Multi-instrumentalist and harmony vocalist Daniel Amick, has won numerous instrumental contests across the southeast and is a recipient of IBMA’s 2019 Instrumentalist of the Year Momentum Award.

 High Fidelity draws much of their inspiration from bands like Don Reno & Red Smiley, The Stanley Brothers, The Louvin Brothers, Jim & Jesse, and a host of lesser known regional artists from the same era.
 Many have described them as the new Johnson Mountain Boys, interpreting classic era bluegrass through the fresh, young perspective of today’s generation.
 Maybe it is this quality that makes High Fidelity so warmly received and widely loved by every audience they perform for – both by the grandparents and the grandchildren.